Ambrose Immigration Law

 • Unlawful presence (in some contexts)

-This waiver generally requires showing that refusal of admission would result in extreme hardship to a qualifying U.S. citizen or lawful permanent resident relative (usually a spouse or parent).
+This waiver generally requires a showing that refusal of admission would result in extreme hardship to a qualifying U.S. citizen or lawful permanent resident relative; however, the specific requirements may vary depending on the circumstances.

 Form I-601A — Provisional Unlawful Presence Waiver